 Emily Zahran was among the first intern cohort from the University of Vermont in Fall 2018.
 The psychological sciences major, and expected graduate from the class of 2021, knew prior to coming to The Washington Center that her future included law school.
 But her D.C. internship focused her concentration and has influenced her future.

 Where are your you interning?

-I intern with a criminal justice attorney named Craig Baldwin.
+I intern with a criminal justice attorney named Todd Baldwin.
 He is a sole practitioner, so it is just the two of us.
 I’m essentially his right hand.
 I assist in work with his clients and some aspects of the court, I write letters to the court and to a couple other attorneys involved in those cases.

 What prompted you to start looking for an internship?

 Prior to this, I wasn’t really looking for an internship, though I was open to anything that would help with my future.
 I received an email from my school that had a listing of full semester internships.
 As I was scrolling through, I came across the one for The Washington Center.
 I clicked on the link and after reading all it had to offer, that’s the one I applied for.
 The biggest pull was that it was in D.C.
 It was exciting to think about living in D.C. and receiving credit for the semester.
 As I was just a sophomore, this was a great chance to get experience early on.

 Why did you choose this program over other internship programs?

 TWC really stood out because it had so many different options to choose from.
 Even if I wouldn’t have interned with an attorney like I did, I could have done almost any other type of internship site.

 I also feel like TWC was the most diverse of all of the options, even though most were away from campus.
 None of the others were like thisEmily Zahran, University of Vermont.